phluid61/internet-drafts/file-scheme/draft.md

 Note that comparison of drive letters in DOS or Windows file paths is case-insensitive.
-In some usages of file URIs drive letters are canonicalized by converting them to uppercase, and others usages treat URIs that differ only in the case of the drive letter as identical.
+In some usages of file URIs drive letters are canonicalized by converting them to uppercase, and other usages treat URIs that differ only in the case of the drive letter as identical.

-### Relative Paths  {#ext-relative}
+### Relative Resolution  {#ext-relative}

-To mimic the behaviour of DOS- or Windows-like file systems, relative paths beginning with a slash "/" can be resolved relative to the drive letter, when present, and resolution of ".." dot segments (per Section 5.2.4 of {{RFC3986}}) can be modified to not ever overwrite the drive letter.
+To mimic the behaviour of DOS- or Windows-like file systems, relative references beginning with a slash "/" can be resolved relative to the drive letter, when present;  and resolution of ".." dot segments (per Section 5.2.4 of {{RFC3986}}) can be modified to not ever overwrite the drive letter.

 For example:

 ~~~~~~~~~~
-   base:       file:///c:/path/to/file.txt
+   base URI:   file:///c:/path/to/file.txt
-   rel.
-URI:   /some/other/thing.bmp
+   rel. ref.:  /some/other/thing.bmp
    resolved:   file:///c:/some/other/thing.bmp

-   base:       file:///c:/foo.txt
+   base URI:   file:///c:/foo.txt
-   rel.
-URI:   ../../bar.txt
+   rel. ref.:  ../bar.txt
    resolved:   file:///c:/bar.txt
 ~~~~~~~~~~

-Relative paths with a drive letter followed by a character other than a slash (e.g. "c:bar/baz.txt" or "c:../foo.txt") might not be accepted as dereferenceable URIs in DOS- or Windows-like systems.
+Relative references with a drive letter followed by a character other than a slash (e.g. "c:bar/baz.txt" or "c:../foo.txt") might not be accepted as dereferenceable URIs in DOS- or Windows-like systems.

+A relative reference starting with a drive letter would be interpreted by a generic URI parser as a URI with the drive letter as its scheme.

 ### Vertical Line Character  {#ext-pipe}